Nodal domain theorems for $p$-Laplacians on signed graphs: Nodal domain theorems

 \begin{theorem} For $p>1$, if $\lambda=\lambda_k$ and

-then we have where $c$ is the number of connected components of $G$. \end{theorem} \begin{theorem} For $p\geq 1$, if $\lambda=\lambda_k$ and
+then we have where $c$ is the number of connected components of $G$. \end{theorem} \begin{theorem} For $p\geq 1$, if $\lambda=\lambda_k$ where

-and, moreover, $f$ has minimal support, then we have In addition, when $p=1$, and $f$ has minimal support, we further have that $\mathfrak{S}(f)=1$, and the number of nonzeros of $f$ is less than or equal to $n-k-r+2$. \end{theorem}
+and the corresponding eigenfunction $f$ has minimal support, then we have In addition, when $p=1$, and $f$ has minimal support, we further have that $\mathfrak{S}(f)=1$.
+Moreover, when the graph is balanced, the number of zeros of $f$ is at least $k+r-2$. \end{theorem}

+Let us first remark on the estimates of $\overline{\mathfrak{S}}(f)$ (resp., $\overline{\mathfrak{W}}(f)$), i.e., the number of strong (resp., weak) nodal domains of $f$ with respect to $(G,-\sigma)$.
+In the linear case, if $f$ is an eigenfunction of the signed Laplacian $\Delta_2^\sigma$ corresponding to $\lambda$, then it is also an eigenfunction of $-\Delta_2^\sigma$ corresponding to $-\lambda$.
+Since $-\Delta_2^\sigma$ can be considered as a signed Laplacian of the graph $(G,-\sigma)$ (with a suitable choice of the potential function), the upper bound estimates of $\overline{\mathfrak{S}}(f)$ and $\overline{\mathfrak{W}}(f)$ follows directly from the signed nodal domain theorem \cite[Theorem 4.1]{GL21+}.
+However, in the non-linear case, when $f$ is an eigenfunction of $\Delta_p^{\sigma}$, $f$ may not be an eigenfunction of $\Delta_p^{-\sigma}$ anymore.
+It is an interesting question to ask whether there are still upper bound estimates of $\overline{\mathfrak{S}}(f)$ and $\overline{\mathfrak{W}}(f)$ or not.
+Theorem \ref{thm:nodal-anti-graph}, Theorem \ref{thm:weak nodal domain} and Theorem \ref{thm:min nodal domain} above answer this question positively.
+Intriguingly, these upper bound estimates will be very useful in the proofs of our later results, including Theorem \ref{thm:non-var}, Theorem \ref{thm:forest} and Theorem \ref{thm:pr}.

+Those above upper bounds can be regarded as discrete versions of the Courant's nodal domain theorem \cite{Courant23,CD53} proved in 1920s.
+Cheng \cite{Cheng76} studied Courant's theorem on Riemannian manifolds.
+The study of discrete nodal domain theorems for linear Laplacians on graphs dates back to the work of Gantmacher and Krein \cite{GK50} in 1940s and the work of Fiedler \cite{Fiedler73,Fiedler75,Fiedler752} in 1970s.
+Van der Holst \cite{vdH95,vdH96} proved that the second eigenfunction $f_2$ induces $2$ strong nodal domains if it has minimal support.
+Duval and Reiner \cite{DR99} studied the discrete nodal theorems of higher eigenfunctions.
+In 2001, Davies, Gladwell, Leydold and Stadler \cite{DGLS01} established the discrete nodal domain theorems for generalized Laplacians.
+There are amount of works about discrete nodal domain theorems for linear Laplacians, see, e.g., \cite{Berkolaiko08,Biyikoglu03,CdV93,Friedman93,Lovasz21,Powers88,Roth89}.
+The extensions to linear Laplacians on signed graphs have been discussed in \cite{Ali16,JMZ,GL21+}, while the extensions to non-linear Laplacians on graphs have been carried out in \cite{CSZ17,DPT21,TudiscoHein18}.